The Adults in Scouting

 • Make use of the skills and experience available from other trustees while taking appropriate advice when necessary.

-Executive Committee members are legally and financially responsible for the running of the Scout Group.
+Trustee Board members are legally and financially responsible for the running of the Scout Group.
 This means that in some circumstances, if things do go wrong, trustees may be liable for any debt or financial loss incurred by the Group.
 However, this is rare and trustees can protect against this by following the duties and responsibilities as laid out in this factsheet and POR.